RPS Leyte

 RPS Leyte (PS-30) was a Miguel Malvar-class corvette of the Philippine Navy.
 She was originally built as USS PCE-885, a PCE-842-class patrol craft for the United States Navy during World War II.
 She was decommissioned from the U.S. Navy and transferred to the Philippine Navy in July 1948 and renamed Leyte.
-The ship was decommissioned from the Philippine Navy in 1978 after she ran aground and was damaged beyond repair.
+The ship was decommissioned from the Philippine Navy in 1979 after she ran aground and was damaged beyond repair.

 History

 Commissioned in the US Navy as USS PCE-885 in 1945, and was decommissioned after World War II.

-She was then transferred and commissioned into the Philippine Naval Patrol (currently Philippine Navy) and was renamed RPS Leyte (PS-29) in 1948.
-She was stricken in 1978 after being grounded near Wallace Air Station in Poro Point, La Union.
+She was then transferred and commissioned into the Philippine Naval Patrol and was renamed RPS Leyte (E-29) in July 1948.
+She was carried over to the Philippine Navy in 1951, and was reclassified as RPS Leyte (PS-30 in 1965.
+She was stricken in 1979 after being grounded near Wallace Air Station in Poro Point, La Union.

 Grounding

-After undergoing repairs at the Cavite Naval Dockyard in 1978, she was immediately assigned to escort RPS Ang Pangulo, the presidential yacht, which was docked at San Fernando, La Union after being used by President Ferdinand Marcos in a trip to Baguio City.
+After undergoing repairs at the Cavite Naval Dockyard in 1979, she was immediately assigned to escort RPS Ang Pangulo, the presidential yacht, which was docked at San Fernando, La Union after being used by President Ferdinand Marcos in a trip to Baguio City.
 Without undergoing sea trials and with an impending storm, Leyte proceeded to La Union.
 Caught in the storm and radar-less, one of her engines failed, but she still proceeded to her destination.
 Upon nearing the area of the Wallace Air Station, she found herself parallel with the coastline, and was hit by a huge wave that threw the ship into the rocky coast off Wallace Air Station.
 Grounded, her crew was secured from the waves and no fatalities were reported.

 The Philippine Navy was unable to recover the ship, and she was stricken in the same year.